jeroennoten/Laravel-AdminLTE/README.md

 - The __`key`__ attribute:

   In order to place an item dynamically you can use the `key` attribute, with this attribute you set an unique identifier.
 You can use this identifier later to add new items before or after the item represented by this `key` identifier.
+For more details, checkout section [Menu Configuration at Runtime](#84-menu-configuration-at-runtime)

 - The __`data`__ attribute: